What is it that your company values most?

 In any company, you’ll find a team of employees who truly shine when it comes to demonstrating your core values.
 Think of them as your champions, ambassadors who can spread your mission and values both inside and outside the company.

-Recruit these champions to encourage others and come up with a plan to further your values throughout the company.
+Recruit these champions to support and encourage others and come up with a plan to further your values throughout the company.
 For example, you can have them speak at meetings to motivate others or explain your values to customers and clients.
 These champions also serve as a strong focal point for your promotional videos, as described above.

 As a business owner, I’m sure you know the power of messaging.
 You use it everywhere, from your company’s website to marketing materials and more.
 That’s why it’s smart to include your core values in messaging every chance you get.